em-gazelle/check_site_response_times/README.md

 ## Usage

-Run `thor response_time:average` from the command line.
+	$ thor response_time:average

-Optionally, you can provide an alternative url to check: `thor response_time:average url`
+Optionally, you can provide an alternative url to check, as well as adjust the amount of time to wait between requests (default is 10 seconds) and the number of requests to make (default is 6).

+	$ thor response_time:average url:your_url times_to_run:positive_integer seconds_between_requests:positive_integer

 ## Development